 - monitoring a consistent approach to behaviour throughout the school - monitoring a consistent approach to discipline throughout the school - co-ordinating a School Report - ensuring that all avenues have been explored and safety issues considered before the sanctions of fixed term exclusion or permanent exclusion are used.
-(Only the Headteacher has the power to exclude.
-The Deputy Headteacher has the power when acting in the Headteacher's absence.)
+(Only the Headteacher has the power to exclude.)

-The Headteacher takes into account the governing body's statement of behaviour principles when deciding on any mesures to be taken.
+The Headteacher takes into account the governing body's statement of behaviour principles when deciding on any measures to be taken.
 The Headteacher has due regard for her duties as documented in the Education and Inspections Act 2006.
 The Headteacher determines measures to comply with the Education and Inspections Act 2006.
 This policy, and supporting policies, outline the measures to be taken with a view to: